Psychosocial Hazards

 A staff member can be supported or represented in these discussions should they so wish.
 A staff member may also wish to seek further advice from the HR Business Partnering Team and/or WHS prior to these discussions.

 A Staff member may elect to log the concern through RiskWare.
-Where this occurs the Injury Prevention and Management Advisor will be notified and will contact the staff member and supervisor to assist to eliminate and/or mitigate the demand.
+Where this occurs the Injury Prevention and Management Advisor will contact the staff member and supervisor to facilitate a health management response.
+However, resolution of the concern requires the staff member to engage in the process outlined in the Resolving Workplace Grievances and Complaints Procedure, and HR will be notified of the RiskWare concern.

 JCU Resources: